10 Sep 21 days South Africa Explorer Tour

 Day 19 – 20: Oudtshoorn

-We leave Storm’s River Village at 9 a.m. in the morning after breakfast.
-We proceed further along the coast and the Garden Route until we make a slight right turn and enter a completely different vegetation zone – the Little Karoo – a semi-desert – and the town of Oudtshoorn (the unofficial international capital of the Ostrich).
-We stay for one night at Backpackers Paradise from where you can either use the day and explore the world famous Cango Caves or visit an Ostrich Farm.
-If you wanna have a cage dive to make yourself familiar with crocodiles in a close environment – not a problem!
-The backpacker is directly in Oudtshoorn so that restaurants, movies, bars and banks are literally down the road.
+After breakfast you make your way to the Little Karoo – a semi-desert.
+In Oudtshoorn (the unofficial international capital of the Ostrich) you stay for one night at Backpackers Paradise from where you can either use the day and explore the world famous Cango Caves in Oudtshoorn or visit an Ostrich Farm.
+If you need an adrenaline boosting activity you can also go on a crocodile cage dive.
+The backpackers in Oudtshoorn is directly in town so restaurants, bars and movies are in walking distance.

 Included: breakfast, dinner